 3. Learn Online Skills & Freelance

 Learning skills that can be performed online can be a great way to start earning some income as a teenager.
 Learning skills like digital marketing, copywriting, coding, or bookkeeping at a young age can be great educational but also an excellent money maker.
+Many people use blogging to make money, so you can offer to write articles for them!

 4. Get a Part-Time Job